 What can interactive video do?

-Interactivity sits at the leading edge of video technology, but what does it really mean for organizations?
+Interactivity sits at the leading edge of video technology, but what does interactive video really mean for organisations?

 As consumers of content, we’ve long been accustomed to interacting with the things we’re served on our devices.
 We like, comment, share and repost the content that interests us.
 We tap Instagram images to find out who’s tagged and we’re accustomed to clicking shoppable photos to get an instant retail fix.

 Interactive video takes this a step further, turning watching a video into an active viewing experience that adds new levels of memorability, shoppability and effectiveness.
 Making an interactive videos doesn’t require a new type of video or specialized content creation skills.
 They can be created using any digital video footage, regardless of when or how it was created.

 Uploading to the Vudoo platform allows our software technology to let you add different kinds of interactions at any point in your video.
 Each of these interactions generates viewer data in real time, which is fed back to your Vudoo dashboard as insights.